-Retained earnings comprise the accumulated profit after taxes earned in the course of the operating life of an entity of the Bank less any dividend payment.
+Retained earnings comprise the accumulated profit after taxes earned in the course of the operating life of an entity of the Group less any dividend payment.
+The Board of Directors of the Bank proposes to the Shareholders of the Bank to pay dividend in the amount of HUF 4,800 million (48 HUF/share).